Rocco Zito: Activities and convicted manslaughter

 Police long believed he earned that money through gambling, loan sharking, drugs, fraud, counterfeiting and other criminal ventures.
 He also had an early bootlegging conviction.
 Zito was first a police target in Canada in 1960 in a fraud investigation and by 1962, he was seen meeting with powerful mob figures, including Giacomo Luppino boss of the Luppino crime family and Michele Racco of the Siderno Group.
-He received his Canadian citizenship in 1961 and was believed to be a member of the crimini or Camera di Controllo since 1962.
+He received his Canadian citizenship in 1961 and was believed to be a founding member of the Camera di Controllo since 1962.

-Police also spotted Zito meeting with convicted heroin trafficker New York mobster Paolo Gambino of the Gambino crime family, who was setting up a heroin pipeline to Toronto, at a Toronto hotel on May 4, 1970.
+Police also spotted Zito meeting with convicted heroin trafficker New York mobster Paolo Gambino of the Gambino crime family, who was setting up a heroin pipeline to Toronto, at a Toronto hotel on 4 May 1970.

 In 1978, a police investigation of a counterfeiting operation focused on a printing company Zito owned.
 It led to the seizure of $1.7 million in counterfeit money in Vancouver, with the bills originating in Toronto but charges against him were never laid.

 By the 1980s, Zito was boss of the Toronto Siderno Group after the death of Michele Racco.
 Police also spotted Zito often rambling through Toronto's Little Italy in the 1980s, meeting with other mob bosses like Montreal's Frank Cotroni.
 Zito was also aware of listening devices and used a soft voice and hand motions to communicate.

-In 1986, Zito was convicted of manslaughter for the murder of photo studio owner Rosario Sciarrino on January 13, 1986, for not being able to pay back a $20,000 loan plus interest for the loan sharking.
+In 1986, Zito was convicted of manslaughter for the killing of photo studio owner Rosario Sciarrino on 13 January 1986, for not being able to pay back a $20,000 loan plus interest for the loan sharking.
 Sciarrino's body was found frozen and wrapped in garbage bags in the trunk of his car after a meeting in a Brampton meat company.
 An autopsy showed Sciarrino was shot in the head and chest, and suffered a dozen facial fractures from an ashtray.
 Zito initially vanished after the shooting, but surrendered four days later to Peel homicide detectives.
 He limped in from a gunshot wound to the leg, telling police that "I, Rocco Zito, was shot on Monday, Jan.
 13th, by persons unknown."
-Police suspected the wound was self-inflicted to instill legal doubt in the initial second-degree murder charge in Sciarrino’s death, and was sentenced to four and a half years in prison.
+Police suspected the wound was self-inflicted to instill legal doubt in the initial second-degree murder charge in Sciarrino's death, and was sentenced to four and a half years in prison.

 In 1987, Zito was sentenced to two and a half years in jail for possessing stolen goods and proceeds of crime.